B i o g r a p h y

 Praised for her “extraordinary skill” in the South China Morning Post (Hong Kong), and the “epitome of poise and polish” in The Straits Times (Singapore), as well as “a pianist who gives new spirit and breath of life to [her] bewitching performances” in the Ragusa Times (Sicily), 24-year-old Singaporean pianist Churen Li continues to impress audiences with her musicality, poetry and charm.
 She was listed in 2018 on Singapore Tatler's Generation-T List, a celebration of "50 of the brightest connectors, creative visionaries, influential innovators and disruptive talents in Singapore".

-In 2015, she performed as soloist in a tour of Macau and Hong Kong with the Yong Siew Toh Conservatory of Music Orchestra, at the invitation of Singapore’s High Consulate in Hong Kong as part of Singapore’s 50th jubilee celebrations of independence.
+Currently holding positions as part-time academic faculty at Yale-NUS and Artist Fellow at the Yong Siew Toh Conservatory of Music (National University of Singapore), she performed as soloist in a tour of Macau and Hong Kong with the Yong Siew Toh Conservatory of Music Orchestra, at the invitation of Singapore’s High Consulate in Hong Kong as part of Singapore’s 50th jubilee celebrations of independence in 2015.
 Other concerto engagements include performances with the Singapore Symphony Orchestra, Klassische Budapest Philharmonic, Metropolitan Festival Orchestra Singapore, Mikhail Jora Philharmonic of Bacau and National University of Singapore Symphony Orchestra.

 Churen has won top prizes at international and national competitions, including First Prize at the Cambridge University Music Society Concerto Competition, International Young Talents Piano Competition of Barlassina (2014), the International Piano Competition “Pietro Argento” (2014), the PianoTalents Milano (2014), the Yong Siew Toh Conservatory Concerto Competition (2014), the Ars Nova International Piano Competition (2012), and the National Piano and Violin Competition – Senior Category (2011), and Third Prize at the Aarhus International Piano Competition (2011).
 In 2014, Churen was featured as a President’s Young Performer in her home country, Singapore.
 She is also the recipient of prestigious grants, including the Tan Kah Kee Postgraduate Scholarship (2015), the FJ Benjamin-Singapore Symphony Orchestra Bursary (2013) and the National Arts Council Arts Scholarship (2011-15).